zsquareplusc/python-embedded-launcher/examples/demo_app/README.txt

 Done.

-Check out the result in "dist/launcher".
-The contents of this directory contains all the files needed to run the application.
+Check out the result in "dist/launcher*", it contains all the files needed to run the application.